MizaGBF/GBFAP/readme.md

 If set, settings will be loaded and saved from this key in the browser local storage.

 # Player integration
-If you wish to integrate the player is your own page or project, there are a few function callbacks you can define to extend or alter its capabilities:
+If you wish to integrate the player in your own page or project, there are a few function callbacks you can define to extend or alter its capabilities:
 - `player_test_start()`: It will be called just before testing the player proxy if the configuration `testUri` is set.
 - `player_test_end(bool)`: It will be called just after testing the player proxy if the configuration `testUri` is set.
 The parameter is true if the test is a success, false otherwise.
 - `toggle_beep()`: To toggle the beep feedback.
 If you're using GBFML `js/util.js`, it's defined by default.